-The power select pin (PSEL) defines which input source is to be used first (primary source is either AC or USB).
-If the primary source is not available, then the IC automatically switches over to the secondary source (if available) or the battery as the last option.
-If the PSEL is set low, the USB input is selected first and (if not available) the AC line is selected (if available) but programmed to a USB input limiting rate (100 mA/500 mA max).
-This feature allows the use of one input connector, where the host programs the PSEL pin according to what source is connected (AC adapter or USB port).
+The power select pin, PSEL, defines which input source is to be used first (primary source - AC or USB).
+If the primary source is not available, then the IC automatically switches over to the other secondary source if available or the battery as the last option.
+If the PSEL is set low, the USB input is selected first and if not available, the AC line is selected (if available) but programmed to a USB input limiting rate (100 mA/500 mA max).
+This feature allows the use of one input connector, where the host programs the PSEL pin according to what source is connected (AC adaptor or USB port).